Pathan-Mohammad-Rashid/portfolio_website/README.md

 This project is open source and available for personal and educational use.

-## 🙏 Acknowledgments

-- Font Awesome for the icon library
-- Google Fonts for the Poppins font family
-- IIT Gandhinagar for the educational opportunity

 ---

 **"My abilities are greater than my disabilities."**

-© 2024 Mohammad Rashid Pathan.
+© 2025 Mohammad Rashid Pathan.
 All rights reserved.